acend/quarkus-techlab/content/en/docs/01.0/12_quarkus.md

 Quarkus provides a list of extensions and frameworks which can be included into your Quarkus project.
-Extensions (Hibernate ORM, Liquibase, Flyway, SmallRye Reactive Messageing, and many others) are minified and customized to work with the minimal resource consuming framework.
+Extensions (Hibernate ORM, Liquibase, Flyway, SmallRye Reactive Messaging, and many others) are minified and customized to work with the minimal resource consuming framework.

 Due to the optimization of extensions and the framework itself, Quarkus can be